-Security Systems News is excited to announce its newly established Editorial Advisory Board, which was created to help guide content for the SecurityNext conference education program — coming in September!
+Security Systems News would like to thank its Editorial Advisory Board, which was created to help guide content for the SecurityNext conference education program.
 Members of the advisory board include some of the top thought leaders in security, a veritable Who’s Who of industry movers and shakers.

 Since 1999, Rebecca Bayne has been a search and recruitment professional, known for a thorough, targeted, and conscientious approach to the business and art of matching unique talent with exceptional organizations.
 To form BCSI, she acquired the Integration Recruitment Division she built and managed for twelve years within a leading industry firm, working with many of the well-recognized companies.